Maghfiratkhon/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### 1.2 Derivation of the Range Equation

-The horizontal and vertical displacements of the projectile as a function of time \(t\) are:
+The horizontal and vertical displacements of the projectile as a function of time ($t$) are:

 $$
  x = v_0 \cos(\theta) t,